andreipope/pxdocs-backup-old/content/use-px-backup/cluster/gcp-gke.md

 * You've added your GCP cloud account to PX-Backup.
 See the [GCP](/use-px-backup/credentials/gcp/) page for more details about how you can add an GCP account to PX-Backup.

 * Your cluster must be running Stork 2.4 or higher.
-To install Stork on your Kubernetes cluster, copy and paste the command located under the **Cloud Account** radio group.
+To install Stork on your Kubernetes cluster, copy and paste the command displayed below the **Cloud Account** radio group.

 ## Add the cluster to PX-Backup